View this map larger (pdf)

 Newark is also a vital center for business, government, arts and culture.
 We encourage you to experience the Rutgers-Newark Campus and the city of Newark firsthand.
 In addition to browsing through the various pages of our website, sample the buzz by taking a tour of the Rutgers-Newark Campus.
 You’ll love what you see!

-Explore more about the city of Newark on these pages:
+Explore more of the city of Newark on these pages:

 - Road Trip!
 Destination: Newark, TribLive: Lifestyles